BF Auction: No Reserve 1960 Austin-Healey Sprite

 • Transmission: 4-Speed Manual

-More than a few Austin Healey Sprites and MG Midgets have passed through the Barn Finds Garage.
+More than a few Austin-Healey Sprites and MG Midgets have passed through the Barn Finds Garage.
 We love these little sports cars, especially early Sprites.
 The Bugeye, as it’s known here in the US, is possibly the happiest car ever built.
 Not only do they always look happy, but they will put a smile on your face every time you see or drive one.
 Of the ones we’ve owned, all of them have been modified with larger engines, upgraded transmissions, and suspension upgrades.
 While they have all been fun, we’ve wanted to experience an unmodified example for years, but it’s hard to find one with its original drivetrain.
 So, when this one family-owned example popped up for sale here in Boise, we had to have it!

 The interior would have been green since this Sprite left the factory wearing Leaf Green paint.
 When the exterior color was changed to the current darker green, the interior was redone in black.
 The dash and rear vinyl appear to be the original green pieces but were painted black.
 Some of the paint is worn off in spots, but you wouldn’t notice it if you weren’t looking for it.
 The seat upholstery has been replaced and is in usable condition, although some of the piping is damaged.
 During the interior refresh, carpet was installed in place of the original Hardura on the transmission tunnel and footwells.
-The gauges all work, and a volt meter was added to the dash.
+The gauges all work, and a ammeter was added to the dash.
 The previous owner also installed a radio and a speaker.

 One of the big selling points for us was that this car is still equipped with the 43 horsepower 948 inline-4.
 The previous owner had started the work to get it running before deciding to sell it, but after replacing the fuel pump, the carburetors were leaking significant amounts of fuel.
 Getting the engine running was a relatively simple job, but making it a driver wasn’t so simple.
 The new fuel pump pressure was too high, so we installed a replacement, but its pressure is also too high.
 We installed a fuel pressure regulator and set the pressure at the correct amount, which fixed the flooding issues.
 We also rebuilt the carbs, adjusted the floats and installed PTFE seals in the jets, so the carbs no longer leak fuel and work great.
 Once the carbs were serviced, we removed the fuel tank, flushed it out, and lined it with fuel tank sealer.